Monarchy of Ireland: Lordship of Ireland: 1171–1542

 Grave marker of Edward Bruce who claimed the title of High King between 1315 and 1318; he is described as "King of Ireland."

 By the time of Ruaidrí's reign in 1171, King Henry II of England had invaded Ireland and given the part of it he controlled to his son John as a Lordship when John was just ten years old in 1177.
 When John succeeded to the English throne in 1199, he remained Lord of Ireland thereby bringing the kingdom of England and the lordship of Ireland into personal union.
 By the mid-13th century, while the island was nominally ruled by the king of England, from c.1260 the effective area of control began to recede.
 As various Cambro-Norman noble families died out in the male line, the Gaelic nobility began to reclaim lost territory.
 Successive English kings did little to stem the tide, instead using Ireland to draw upon men and supplies in the wars in Scotland and France.

 By the 1390s the Lordship had effectively shrunk to the Pale (a fortified area around the city of Dublin) with the rest of the island under the control of independent Gaelic-Irish or rebel Cambro-Norman noble families.
 King Richard II of England made two journeys to Ireland during his reign to rectify the situation; as a direct result of his second visit in 1399 he lost his throne to Henry Bolingbroke.
 This was the last time that a medieval king of England visited Ireland.

 For the duration of the 15th century, royal power in Ireland was weak, the country being dominated by the various clans and dynasties of Gaelic (O'Neill, O'Brien, MacCarthy) or Cambro-Norman (Burke, FitzGerald, Butler) origin.

+In 1540, Irish nobles and chiefs offered to recognise James V of Scotland as Lord Ireland, as a challenge to Henry VIII.